software-architects/software-architects-website/_posts/2017-07-26-DotNet-Stammtisch-Linz-Dockerizing.md

 ---
 layout: blog
 title: .NET Stammtisch Linz - Dockerizing .NET Apps
-excerpt: Yesterday, I did a session at a .NET user group meeting near Linz (.NET Stammtisch Linz).
+excerpt: Yesterday, I did a session at the .NET Stammtisch Linz.
 I spoke about latest Docker developments relevant for .NET developers.
-After a very short introduction to Docker, I focused on new features in Visual Studio and .NET base images available in the Docker Hub for .NET Core and .NET Framework 4.7.
+I focused on new features in Visual Studio and .NET base images available in the Docker Hub for .NET Core and .NET Framework 4.7.
 In this post I share a recording of my session.
 Take a look if you want to hear me speaking in my native Upper Austrian dialect ;-)
 author: Rainer Stropek
 date: 2017-07-26
 bannerimage: /content/images/blog/2017/07/netstammtisch-small.jpg